MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-preview-api-lifecycle.md

 # Azure Kubernetes Fleet Manager Preview API lifecycle

-The Azure Kubernetes Fleet Manager (Kubernetes Fleet) preview REST Azure Resource Manager APIs (APIs that end in `-preview`) have a lifespan of approximately one year from their release date.
+The Azure Kubernetes Fleet Manager (Kubernetes Fleet) preview REST APIs (APIs that end in `-preview`) have a lifespan of approximately one year from their release date.
 This means that you can expect the 2023-01-02-preview API to be deprecated around January 1, 2024.

 We love when people try our preview features and give us feedback, so we encourage you to use the preview APIs and the tools built on them.